riskdoe/Project-Tada/README.md

 # Project Tada

-A sub par proto type for a twitch bot that im writing for my final assessment as open polytechnic
+A sub par proto type for a twitch bot that im writing for my final assessment as open polytechnic Frontend build using htmx, tailwind and some Jinja2Templates Refreshes elements on the page just by doing a html get request.
+todo: find a way to get the server to tell the webapp to update rather then requesting a update every second for each element

 ## current UI work in progress
 (where command is mostly built for people that play mabinogi but can be edited or removed)